tensorflow/tfjs-converter/README.md

 TensorFlow [SavedModel](https://www.tensorflow.org/programmers_guide/saved_model#overview_of_saving_and_restoring_models) or [TensorFlow Hub module](https://www.tensorflow.org/hub/)
 into the browser and run inference through [TensorFlow.js](https://js.tensorflow.org).

-(Note: Session bundle and Fozen model formats have been deprecated in TensorFlow.js 1.0, please use TensorFlow.js 0.15.x version to convert these formats.)
+(Note: Session bundle and Fozen model formats have been deprecated in TensorFlow.js 1.0.
+Please use TensorFlow.js 0.15.x version to convert these formats.)

 A 2-step process to import your model: